supernovahs/SeaportBook/seaportbook/src/Conduit.md

 ** Note :=
 - _channels.slot will return the general slot number, not the value.

-So we will store the slot number of _channels in the next memory layout.
+Hence we store the slot number of _channels in the next memory layout.

 ```solidity
 mstore(ChannelKey_slot_ptr, _channels.slot)